ulbanata/algo_book/tree_algorithms/dfs_iterative_solution.md

 end
 ```

 The iterative solution to depth first search is more involved than the recursive solution.
 In order to run the depth first search, a stack is needed.
-I loop through the stack until its empty, printing each value and adding any of the current node's children to the stack.
+Remember that a stack is a Last-In, First-Out data structure.
+The last thing that was added is the first thing that is removed.
+Using a stack in this context means that whenever a node is removed from the stack, all of its children are then added.
+This results in visiting a node's children before visiting the same node's siblings, just like Depth First Search is supposed to work.